In Persian cooking, Persian street food is very popular either in-home, as a fast meal or in the streets.

 7- Laboo (Steamed beets)

 Laboo is a popular Persian street food, especially in winter.
 You can find small vendors in the city that are selling cooked Fava beans and Steamed beets in winter.
 Beets are peeled and steamed in water.
-You can choose the size of bowl you want, and diced Laboo will be ready in a minute!
+You can choose the size of the bowl you want, and diced Laboo will be ready in a minute!

 8-Baghali (Cooked Fava beans)